afistoli/46120-PiWE/week08_final_project_intro/README.md

 4. The size of your dataset, at lease for those needed to run your `examples/main.py`, should not be too big, like less than 100 MB.

-5. You will need to draft a general discription and a list of **Functional requirements** for your custom project, similar to the README files in the pre-defined projects.
+5. You will need to draft a general description and a list of **Functional requirements** for your custom project, similar to the README files in the pre-defined projects.

-6. To get approval for your custom project idea, you need to send an email to Ju Feng by midnight on Wednesday, April 9, including a document explaining the above points.
+6. To get approval for your custom project idea, you need to send an email to Ju Feng before midnight on Wednesday, April 9, including a document explaining the above points.

 ## Solo teams